Payment reminder messages: 18 text and email templates

 For example, with its Zapier and Make integrations, you can trigger an overdue payment text when a contact property in your CRM changes.

-Let’s take a look at how this would look using Quo’s Zapier integration.
+Let’s see how this would look using Quo’s Zapier integration.

-If you’re an owner or admin user in Quo, you can set up the Zapier integration in five steps:
+If you’re an owner or admin user in Quo, you can set up the Zapier integration in six steps:

 1. Log in to your Zapier account or create a new account.

-If you want to reach your customers faster and get more timely payments, outstanding SMS payment reminders can help.
+If you want to reach your customers faster and get more timely payments, outstanding email and SMS payment reminders can help.

-With Quo (formerly OpenPhone), you can speed up and simplify the process of following up with your clients by using our modern text messaging features.
+With Quo, you can speed up and simplify the process of following up with your clients by using our modern text messaging features.
 Whether you’re creating snippets or automating texts, Quo can help you save time.

 And with our AI voice agent, Sona, you’ll never miss an important call.
-It can answer, respond to FAQs, and take messages for your team when they’re unavailable to pick up the call.
+It can answer calls, respond to FAQs, and take messages for your team when they’re unavailable to pick up.

 Start your free trial of Quo.